 I can’t do this entire guide without adding a note on safety.
 Travel advisories have been put out on Trinidad recently because of gang crime and potential terrorist (ISIS) activity.
 Specifically, there was a terrorist threat for this year’s Carnival.
 Thankfully, there were no disruptions but travel with caution.

 Don’t stay out super late after dark.
 Have your transportation lined up for where you’re going and the way back.
 Uber was very reliable for us.
 Conserve your phone battery or bring a portable charger!
-We like Uber because it’s tracking the driver, which in my opinion holds the driver accountable.

 Don’t keep everything on you (money, passport, social security card, etc.) at all times.
 Keep your eyes open and be vigilant.